bluenviron/gomavlib/README.md

 ## Dialect generation

-Although standard dialects are provided in the `dialects/` folder, dialect definitions in XML format can be converted into Go files by running the `dialgen` utility:
+Standard dialects are provided in the `dialects/` folder, but it's also possible to use custom dialects, that must be converted into Go files by using the `dialgen` utility:
 ```
 go get github.com/aler9/gomavlib/dialgen
-dialgen --output=dialect.go [path_or_url_to_xml_definition]
+dialgen --output=dialect.go my_dialect.xml
 ```

 ## Testing

-If you want to edit the library and test the results, unit tests can be launched with:
+If you want to hack the library and test the results, unit tests can be launched with:
 ```
 make test
 ```